ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 A player's Agility characteristic represents their Skill and dexterity in different situations, be it how easily they can pick up the ball or their ability to break away from a scrum.

-**AGILITY TESTS**
+#### AGILITY TESTS

 You will often be required to test against a player's Agility.
-An Agility test is a target number roll made on a single D6, as described on [page 24](./rules_and_regulations.md#target-number-rolls).
+An Agility test is a target number roll made on a single D6, as described on [page 24](../core_rules/rules_and_regulations.md#target-number-rolls).
 In addition, if the roll is a natural 6, the test is automatically passed.
 However, if the roll is a natural 1, the test is automatically failed.

 ### PASSING ABILITY (PA)

 This characteristic represents the player's ability to pass the ball (and in some cases other players and perhaps even bombs!).

-**PASSING ABILITY TESTS**
+#### PASSING ABILITY TESTS

 You will often be required to test against a player's Passing Ability.
 A Passing Ability test is a target number roll made on a single D6.
 In addition, if the roll is a natural 6, the test is automatically passed.
-However, if the player has a PA of '-' or if the roll is a natural 1, the test is 'Fumbled', as described on pages 49 and 53.
+However, if the player has a PA of '-' or if the roll is a natural 1, the test is 'Fumbled', as described on [page 49](../core_rules/the_rules_of_blood_bowl.md#fumbled-passes) and [page 53](../core_rules/the_rules_of_blood_bowl.md#fumbled-throws).

 ### ARMOUR VALUE (AV)

 A player's Armour Value is a hard- working characteristic.
 Most simply, it represents how the quality and durability of a player's sports kit protects them from harm.
 But AV can also represent how tough a player is.
 Some players may appear lightly armoured but have a high AV characteristic, indicating a high degree of physical durability.
 Others may appear very heavily armoured yet have a low AV characteristic, showing that in spite of their kit, they are delicate and prone to injury!

-**ARMOUR ROLLS**
+#### ARMOUR ROLLS

 Whenever a test is required against a player's Armour Value, it is the coach of the opposing team that makes it.
 This is referred to as an 'Armour roll'.
 An Armour roll is a target number roll made on 2D6.
 If the roll is successful, the player's armour is 'broken'.
 If the roll is unsuccessful, the player's armour is not broken and protects them from harm.